 1. Fuels considered in this table are JET A-1 used in turbine engines and AVGAS used in piston-engine aircrafts.
 This table does not include fuels on board of aircrafts when they land in a jurisdiction covered by the ICAO Chicago Convention and specific fuels for military use or for use in Nordic areas

+2. For the purpose of this table, “commercial aviation” means aviation for the transport of goods or passengers for consideration, whatever the type of plane

+3. For the purpose of this table, it is assumed that commercial flights (passenger and cargo) only use JET A-1 fuels.

+4. For the purpose of this table, “private/pleasure flights” means flights that are not considered as commercial flights

 5. For private/pleasure flights, both rates for JET A-1 and AVGAS fuels are shown.

 Source: national delegates.
 Situation as at 1 January 2020.